 Several other cell receptors have been reported to bind to HA, although the relative affinities for HA, mechanical roles, and resulting downstream signaling are incompletely understood.
-Lymphatic Vessel Endothelial Hyaluronan Receptor 1 (LYVE-1) is a lymphatic-specific HA receptor that may play an important immunological function.^{33,34} Layilin is a transmembrane protein reported to bind to HA extracellularly and to radixin and merlin proteins intracellularly, but the function is poorly understood.^{35,36} HA signaling can also be mediated by Toll like receptors 2 and 4 (TLR2/4),^{37-39} but more recent evidence suggests that the signaling effects may not act through a direct ligand-receptor interaction.40 Finally, tumor necrosis factor-stimulated gene 6 (TSG-6), is a signaling factor that can bind with HA and may enhance CD44-based signaling.^{41,42} Elevated levels of TSG-6 have been observed in the central nervous system following injury.43
+Lymphatic Vessel Endothelial Hyaluronan Receptor 1 (LYVE-1) is a lymphatic-specific HA receptor that may play an important immunological function.^{33,34} Layilin is a transmembrane protein reported to bind to HA extracellularly and to radixin and merlin proteins intracellularly, but the function has not been extensively characterized.^{35,36} HA signaling can also be mediated by Toll-like receptors 2 and 4 (TLR2/ 4),37-39 but more recent evidence suggests that the signaling effects may not act through a direct ligand-receptor interaction.40 Finally, tumor necrosis factor-stimulated gene 6 (TSG-6), is a signaling factor that can bind HA and may enhance CD44-based signaling.^{41,42} Elevated levels of TSG-6 have been observed in the central nervous system following injury.4

 The biophysical properties of HA can greatly impact the nature of HA-induced cell signaling such that optimized biomaterial design is necessary for appropriate downstream effects.
 In this review, we begin by discussing key biophysical properties of HA most pertinent to biomaterial design, broadly defined as mechanics, adhesivity, and degradability.
 We focus on how HA mechanics vary by tissue type and state, and how adhesivity and degradability relate to mechanics.
 These properties can profoundly influence cell and tissue homeostasis and disease, and we present selected examples from development, wound healing, and tumor progression.
 Within a biomaterial, the biophysical properties of HA are critically dependent on fabrication methods.
 Thus, in the second part we discuss how these biophysical properties can be incorporated in biomaterial design, along with the benefits and limitations of various strategies for doing so.
-As a whole, this review should provide guidance in selecting and achieving optimal biophysical design criteria for a given application.
+As a whole,